By Jack Cross

 Although it will almost certainly never be replicated, the Leps affair does prove some things never change.
 For one, that university students (and staff) cannot resist the opportunity to pretend we are more knowledgeable and widely read than we actually are.
 Secondly, that making fun of pretentious arts students has always been, and will always be, extraordinarily entertaining.
 And thirdly, that we probably shouldn’t take ourselves so seriously all the time.

 Leps was rather convincingly played by Tony Dale (pictured in costume above), who was new that year to the College.
 Sadly, Dale passed away in 2008, but many of his co-conspirators still recall pulling off the hoax.
-We look forward to featuring one of them in issue four of Pelican, which will be on stands at the beginning of semester.
+We look forward to featuring one of them in an upcoming issue of Pelican.